src-d/jgit-spark-connector/README.md

 If you want to be able to use the UAST extraction features spark-api provides, you must run a [bblfsh daemon](https://github.com/bblfsh/bblfshd).
 You can do it easily with docker

-    docker run --rm --privileged -p 9432:9432 --name bblfsh bblfsh/server:v1.2.0 bblfsh server --log-level="debug"
+    docker run --rm --name bblfshd --privileged -p 9432:9432 -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd:v2.0.0

-The first time the server receives a language it didn't process before, it will download the properly driver to parse the file, so it could take a bit time.
-Once it has the drivers it will run fast.
+Then you need to install bblfsh drivers to parse different languages, you should do this the first time you run the [bblfsh daemon](https://github.com/bblfsh/bblfshd):

+    docker exec -it bblfshd bblfshctl driver install --all

+You should be able to see the installed drivers running:

+    docker exec -it bblfshd bblfshctl driver list

 # Examples of API usage